 The reporting feature in Float crunches all the numbers you need to know like overtime, team utilization, capacity hours, and billable hours.
 See for yourself how easy it is with a free 30 day trial below.

-If you've created your WBS in a tool like Trello or Asana, you can integrate Float and assign tasks directly onto the schedule.
+If you've created your work breakdown structure in a tool like Trello or Asana, you can integrate Float and assign tasks directly to the schedule.
 You can also import projects via CSV or create and schedule tasks from scratch.

 Here are some other things to keep in mind when assigning tasks: